zhiangli/reading_notes/technical_readings/a_philosophy_of_software_design.md

 - Consistency: pick a name to use for that purpose and use the same name everywhere
 - Avoid extra words
     - words that don't help to clarify the variable's meaning just add clutter

+# 15. Write The Comments First
+Three benefits:
+- Better comments
+- Improves system design.
+Comments provide the only way to fully capture abstractions
+- Makes comment-writing more fun

+# 16. Modifying Existing Code
+## 16.1 Stay Strategic
+- Plan to spend a small fraction of its total effort on cleanup and refactoring
+## 16.2 Maintaining comments
+- Keep the comments near the code
+## 16.4 Maintaining comments
+- Avoid duplicationi

+# 17. Consistency
+- Consistency creates cognitive leverage
+## Examples of consistency
+- Names
+- Coding styles
+- Interfaces
+- Design patterns
+- Invariants
+## Ensuring consistency
+- Document
+- Enforce
+- When in Rome, do as the Romens do
+- Don't change existing conventions
+    - Having a better idea is not a sufficient enough excuse to introduce inconsistencies